-It’s since become a massive success, most recently raising over $2.47 billion for charity last year alone, according to GivingTuesday.
+It’s since become a massive success, raising over $2.47 billion for charity in 2020 alone, according to GivingTuesday.

 While a big day for the nonprofit world, your brand can also leverage Giving Tuesday to increase sales, reaffirm your brand purpose, and build rapport with values-driven consumers.

 Think of the creative ways your brand can stand out while making a tangible difference: